hanjingo/doc/interview.md

 #### Imaging you're designing a distributed key-value store.
 How do you handle data replication across multiple nodes, and how do you ensure consistency in the face of network partitions?

 In a distributed key-value store, the CAP theorem with C stands for consistency, A stands for Availability, P stands for Partition Tolerance, which forces you to choose two of three.
 Since network partitions are unavoidable, you must choose between CP (Consistency + Partition tolerance) or AP (Availability + Partition tolerance).
 For data replication, I'd use quorum-based replication (`W + R > N`, `W > N/2`).

+#### How would you approach partitioning or sharding the data across your nodes to ensure the load is evenly distributed?

+To partition data evenly across nodes, I'd use **consistent hashing with virtual nodes** (like Cassandra) or **fixed hash slot partitioning** (like Redis Cluster).
+Consistent hashing maps both keys and nodes onto a hash ring, with each physical node represented by multiple virtual nodes to ensure even distribution.
+When nodes are added or removed, only **O(K/N)** keys need to be moved (where K = total keys, N = nodes), making rebalancing efficient.
+I'd also monitor **key distribution, request rate, and memory usage** to detect hotspots and trigger automatic rebalancing.

+For more info, see: [Distributed System Design](SYSTEM_DESIGN/dcs.md)

 ### Design Pattern